zachrfjacob/cs3670_lab5/README.md

 ## How can I edit this code?

 There are several ways of editing your application.
+Edits can be made in small increments with more testing than you think you need.
+Commit often and use descriptive messages.

 **Use Lovable**